On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Basic Concepts

 \section{Basic Concepts}

-In this section we recall definitions and briefly review some preliminary facts used later in the paper.
-By a simplicial complex $K$ we mean an abstract complex, i.e., a set system over a finite set of \emph{vertices} satisfying the usual condition that all the subsets of an element of $K$ are also in $K$.
+In this section we recall some definitions and briefly review some preliminary facts used later in the paper.
+By a simplicial complex $K$ we mean an abstract complex, i.e., a set system over a finite set of \emph{vertices} satisfying the usual condition that any subset of an element of $K$ is also in $K$.
 Let $\#\sigma$ denote the number of elements of the set $\sigma$.
-If $\sigma \in K$, its \emph{realization} $|\sigma|$, is a simplex in an euclidean space spanning $\#\sigma$ points in general position.
+If $\sigma \in K$, its \emph{realization} $|\sigma|$ is a simplex in a euclidean space that has $\#\sigma$ points in general position as vertices.
 The dimension of $\sigma$ is the dimension of its realization, i.e., $\#\sigma-1$.
-Dimension of $K$ is the largest dimension of its simplices.
+The dimension of $K$ is the largest of the dimensions of its simplices.
 A realization of $K$ in a euclidean space is defined as follows.
-Assign $n$ points of the space to vertices such that all the simplices of $K$ are simultaneously realized, and moreover, the realizations of disjoint simplices are disjoint.
+For each vertex choose a point of the space with the condition that all the simplices of $K$ are simultaneously realized, and moreover, the realizations of disjoint simplices are disjoint.
 The subset of the euclidean space which is the union of realizations of simplices is a \emph{realization} of $K$ in the euclidean space.
-In fact a realization always exists, and, with the induced topology from the euclidean spaces these realizations are homeomorphic.
-Hence there is topological space defined for $K$ which is called the \textit{underlying space} of $K$ and denoted by $|K|$.
-We write $V(K) = \{ v_1, \ldots, v_n \}$ for the set of vertices and sometimes just integers from $1$ to $n$.
-The $k$-skeleton} of $K$, i.e., the subcomplex made of simplices of dimension up to $k$, is denoted by $K_k$.
+In fact, a realization always exists, and, with the induced topology from the euclidean spaces these realizations are homeomorphic.
+Hence, there is a canonical topological space defined for $K$ which is called the \textit{underlying space} of $K$ and denoted by $|K|$.
+We write $V(K) = \{ v_1, \ldots, v_n \}$ for the set of vertices.
+The \emph{$k$-skeleton} of $K$, i.e., the subcomplex made of simplices of dimension up to $k$, is denoted by $K_k$.
 We also assume the empty element of $K$ has dimension $-1$.